orientechnologies/orientdb-docs/Console-Command-List-Connections.md

 # Console - `LIST CONNECTIONS`

 Displays all active connections to the OrientDB Server.
 Command introduced in version 2.2.
+The connections as per server, so you should connect to the server, not to the database.

 **Syntax**